harttraveller/RDS/README.md

 # RDS
-Reddit Data Scraper [RDS]: A program to scrape historical data from reddit. *Quick note: I will need to refactor the code at some point, it's not as good as it could be ATM*
+Reddit Data Scraper [RDS]: A program to scrape historical data from reddit.
+For use in jupyter notebooks. *Quick note: I will need to refactor the code at some point, it's not as good as it could be ATM*

+### Quickstart

+*Step 1:* Get reddit credentials/api key: Youtube video link *still need to add*

+*Step 2:* Clone repository into working directory, either with git or by downloading the zip

+*Step 3:* move into RDS repository in command line and run pip install -r requirements.txt

+*Step 4*: refer to the following jupyter notebook tutorial (included in repository) *still need to add*

 ### Description